TTurbo0824/device-to-database/assignment6.md

     SELECT mean(value) FROM temperature WHERE device = 'device_22' AND time > '2020-03-05'- 3d AND time < '2020-03-05' GROUP BY time(1h);

 When I compared the temperature values there are no visible differences between the values sent by devices 11 and 22.
 I assumed other sensors are working okay.
-<<<<<<< HEAD
 <br>

 <h2>Node-RED</h2>
+Linked to exported version of the flow: https://github.com/TTurbo0824/device-to-database/blob/master/flows.json

-I desingned the flow that sends out the text message and emai when the soil moisture are lower than 125%.
+I designed the flow that sends out the text/email when the soil moisture values are lower than 125%.

 <b>Test flow using injects.
 I first set the value for alert to 120%</b>
 <br>